 "They will have some food items," said Terry Dunn, a building inspector for the city of Seminole.
 "But it's not going to be a SuperTarget."

-And are they going to have a Starbucks, as rumor suggests?
+And will it have a Starbucks, as rumor suggests?
 "I believe they are," Dunn said.

 The expansion is one of several projects in the works for that area, which was annexed into the city in 2000.
-Kohl's department store will soon open about two doors down, along with Ross and several smaller stores.
+Kohl's department store will soon be opening about two doors down, along with Ross and several smaller stores.

 Target officials say they are expanding to bring the building, which was constructed in 1996, up to current store standards.
 Seminole city records provided these details about the expansion:

-- Nine trees will be taken out but will be replaced with about 6,700 square feet of new landscaping that includes 43 new live oaks, 34 pines, 22 ligustrum, nine crepe myrtles, nine magnolias and 15 Washington palms.
+-Nine trees will be taken out, but will be replaced with about 6,700 square feet of new landscaping that includes 43 new live oaks, 34 pines, 22 ligustrum, nine crepe myrtles, nine magnolias and 15 Washingtonian palms.